JoeSu666/SiiMIL/README.md

 Camelyon16 dataset, torch, torchvision, tensorboard, openslide, PIL, pandas, numpy, scikit-learn, tqdm, opencv

 ## Extract foreground patches coordinates
-Extract from CAM16 raw slides:
+Extract the coordinates of the top-left corner of each patch from CAM16 raw slides:

 ```$ python extraction.py --slidedir <>```

 Or use your own:

 ```
 data
     ├── pts